wp-plugins/wp-ultra-simple-paypal-shopping-cart/readme.txt

 * Enhancement : add more class and id to the cart html table = V4.3.7 =
-* Add feature : Add thumbnail option is the post has thumbnail (1 shortcode per post only)
+* Add feature : Add thumbnail option is the post has thumbnail (1 shortcode per post only) = V4.3.7.2 =
+* Bugfix : widget colspan 4 and jQuery no conflict added
+* Enhancement : add more class in the CSS